amylour/everneed/README.md

 ## Marketing

 An [Everneed Facebook Page](https://www.facebook.com/profile.php?id=61552368530738) was created to demonstrate promotion of the Everneed store on social media.
 Posts informing customers of deals and new products would be made on the page with the hopes of drawing in more revenue.
 Facebook provides an easy, minimal-step process to allow business owners to promote their business, with additional paid 'boost' features to further promote and spread the reach of the posts.
 Everneed also offers a newsletter subscription service through MailChimp.
-The benfit of both of these services is that the customer is not forced to sign up to either and potentially worry that they will be spammed with an unnecessary amount of information.
-Everneed avoids this in order to keep it's brand clean and uphold it's eco-friendly efforts.
+The benefit of both of these services is that the customer is not forced to sign up to either and potentially worry that they will be spammed with an unnecessary amount of information.
+Everneed avoids this in order to keep its brand clean and uphold its eco-friendly efforts.

 Within the head's meta tags of the base template are researched keywords and a description of Everneed's goal as a business.
 These keywords have been researched using[Wordtracker](https://www.wordtracker.com/) to ensure that both short-tail and long-tail keywords are included.
-Keywords such as 'carbon-neutral', 'zero waste' and 'practical products' aim to reach most of the market, with additional descriptive key phrases such as 'buy longlife products' and 'buy once products' to craw in users who know exactly what type of product they are looking for.
-Important keywords like 'Vegan', 'Organic' and 'Bamboo' are present in the product names in the hope to catch a chance to appear at the top of the customers' Google searches.
+Keywords such as 'carbon-neutral', 'zero waste' and 'practical products' aim to reach most of the market, with additional descriptive key phrases such as 'buy longlife products' and 'buy once products' to draw in users who know exactly what type of product they are looking for.
+Important keywords like 'Vegan', 'Organic' and 'Bamboo' are present in the product names and descriptions in the hope to catch a chance to appear at the top of the customers' Google searches.

-In addition to this, sitemap.xml and robots.txt files are included to increase the sites visibility.
-Theses files are essential for SEO (Search Engine Optimisation).
+In addition to this, sitemap.xml and robots.txt files are included to increase the site's visibility.
+These files are essential for SEO (Search Engine Optimisation).
 The sitemap.xml was generated using [XML Sitemap](https://www.xml-sitemaps.com/) and included in the root folder of the project.
 A robots.txt file was created in the root folder to instruct search engine crawlers on how to access and crawl the site's pages.

 ![Everneed Facebook Business Page](docs/readme_images/everneed_facebook.png) *Everneed Facebook Business Page*